SKS-WAR/Blog/README.md

 ### Live Demo :

-> This project is host at heroku
+> This project is hosted at heroku

 URL : <a href="http://aluminnote.herokuapp.com/" target="_blank">`http://aluminnote.herokuapp.com/`</a>